aleshaleksey/AZDice/README.md

 Feedback
 --------
-Please let me know why this sucks and how it should be made less sucky.
+Please let me know why this ~sucks~ might suck and how it should be made better.